Lou Mihajlovich

-Louis Mihajlovich (February 19, 1925 – December 11, 1994) is a former defensive end in the National Football League.
+Louis Mihajlovich (February 19, 1925 – December 11, 1994) was a defensive end in the National Football League (NFL).

 Biography

 Mihajlovich was born on February 19, 1925, in Detroit, Michigan.

 Career

 Mihajlovich's first professional experience was with the Los Angeles Dons of the All-America Football Conference.
 Later he played with the Green Bay Packers during the 1954 NFL season.

 He played at the collegiate level at Indiana University.